gripableteam/gripable-play-unity-docs/source/index.html.md

 bool UnsubscribeFromWorldFrameQuaternion();
 ```

-> Attempts to unsubscribe from the device world frame quaternion data, returns true if successful.
+> Attempts to unsubscribe from the device world frame quaternion data, returns <code>true</code> if successful.

 ```csharp
 bool unsubscriptionSuccessful = gripablePlay.UnsubscribeFromWorldFrameQuaternion();
 ```

 Attempts to unsubscribe from the device world frame quaternion data.
-It returns true if the unsubscription was successful.
+It returns <code>true</code> if the unsubscription was successful.

 ### Return Values